-If you’re inspired by HCT’s evolving Hinckleys Pond/Herring River Headwaters Preservation Project described below, please donate by clicking here.
+If you’re inspired by the evolving Town/HCT Hinckleys Pond/Herring River Headwaters Preservation Project described below, please Donate here.

-It’s rare to find a land-saving project that could create a ready-made walking trail destination while also protecting the health of a pond and the Herring River.
-This approximately 31-acre property is very visible at the corner of Pleasant Lake Avenue (Rt.
+It’s rare to find a land-saving project that could create a ready-to-go walking trail destination and protect scenic views from the bike trail while also protecting the health of a pond and the Herring River.
+This approximately 31-acre combination of a retired cranberry bog and upland opposite the Cape Cod Regional Technical High School is very visible at the corner of Pleasant Lake Avenue (Rt.
 124) and Headwaters Drive.
-Folks bicycle, walk, jog, and enjoy the Cape Cod Rail Trail as it travels through the property.
+Folks park at the Cape Cod Rail Trail parking area on Headwaters Drive to bicycle, walk, jog, and enjoy the bike path bordering the 31-acre property.

 How does this project benefit the community?

 This property stands out as an important conservation and passive recreation (walking trail) acquisition for the following reasons:

 - The property is adjacent to a Zone 2 Wellhead Protection Area for public water supply.
 See the letter of support from the Town of Harwich Board of Water/Wastewater Commissioners.